-The billiard model used in our studies focuses on dynamics of an electron on the Fermi surface which corresponds to a zero temperature limit.
-In order to include the effect of temperature T_e one needs to account for the thermal smearing of the electrons around the Fermi surface.
-The relaxation rate to the Fermi surface that we introduced in our model is also likely to depend on temperature.
+also likely to depend on temperature.
 This makes rigorous analysis of temperature dependence challenging.
-A simple estimate can be obtained in the frame of Arrhenius law with activation energy equal to the energy height of the nonlinear resonance $E_r = 16\epsilon\omega_c E_F/\omega$ where E_F is the Fermi energy.
+A simple estimate can be obtained in the frame of Arrhenius law with activation energy equals the energy height of the nonlinear resonance $E_r = 16\epsilon\omega_c E_F/\omega$, where E_F is the Fermi energy.
 This dependence appears as an additional damping factor in ZRS amplitude in a way similar to temperature dependence of Shubnikov-de Hass oscillations leading to

-$$R{xx} \propto \exp(-A\epsilon\omega_c/(D_s\omega))\exp(-16\epsilon\omega_c E_F/\omega T_e)$$ (4)
+$$R{xx} \propto \exp[-A\epsilon\omega_c/(D_s\omega)]\exp(-16\epsilon\omega_c E_F/\omega T_e).$$ (4)

-Our prediction on activation energy E_r is in a good agreement with experimental data and reproduces the proportionality dependence on magnetic field observed in [1, 2].
-For a typical $\epsilon = 0.01$ we obtain $E_r \sim 20$ K at j = 1.
-The proposed mechanism can find applications for microwave induced stabilization of ballistic transport in magnetically confined quantum wires [20].
+Our prediction on activation energy E_r is in a good agreement with experimental data and reproduces the proportionality dependence on magnetic field observed in Refs.
+1 and 2.
+For a typical ε =0.01 we obtain E_r ~20 K at j=1.
+The proposed mechanism can find applications for microwave induced stabilization of ballistic transport in magnetically confined quantum wires.19

 In summary we have shown that microwave radiation can stabilize edge trajectories against small angle disorder scattering.
 For propagating edge channels a microwave field creates a nonlinear resonance well described by the Chirikov standard map.
 Dissipative processes lead to trapping of particle inside the resonance.
-Depending on the position of the resonance center in respect to the edge the channeling of particles can be enhanced or weakened providing a physical explanation of ZRS dependence on the ratio between microwave and cyclotron frequencies.
+Depending on the position of the resonance center with respect to the edge the channeling of particles can be enhanced or weakened providing a physical explanation of ZRS dependence on the ratio between microwave and cyclotron frequencies.
 In the trapping case transmission along the edges is exponentially close to unity, naturally leading to an exponential drop in R{xx} with microwave power.
 Our theory also explains the appearance of large energy scale in temperature dependence of ZRS.
-A complete theory should also take into account quantum effects since about ten Landau levels are typically captured inside the resonance.
-A microscopic treatment of dissipation mechanism is also needed for further theory development.
+A complete theory should perform a microscopic treatment of dissipation and take into account quantum effects since about ten Landau levels are typically captured inside the resonance.